 The scope of the Health and Safety Management system is to implement effective policies, hazard controls, health & safety training, equipment management, effective communication, occupational health provision, auditing and review, document control, as well as identifying where legal compliance is required.
 Controlled copies of all Health and Safety documentation are available on the safety pages of the Hub and in the Policies section on Microsoft Teams.
-Electronic information based systems are in place for:
+Electronic information-based systems are in place for:

-- the recording and reporting of incidents Accident Incident Management System ("AIMS") - Internal inspection system 'AUDIM'

-- Fire risk assessments are conducted by external accredited Fire Risk Consultants FCS. - H&S Audits are carried out by an accredited third party and are recorded on a database system called the 'Safety Tracker'
+- the recording and reporting of incidents Accident Incident Management System ("AVA") - Internal inspection system 'AVA' - Fire risk assessments are conducted by external accredited Fire Risk Consultants - H&S Audits are carried out in house by the assurance team and reported to the CLT.
+Actions are recorded on a database system called 'AVA'.